LOGiCS-Project/swri-simple-uam-pipeline/docs/usage/config.md

     - The `service` section determines how the worker node will run as a service.
         - The `auto_start` subfield controls whether the service is configured resume on reboot.
+- `corpus.conf.yaml` : Specifies the various repo URLs and branches used in a given deployment of SimpleUAM.
+    - Use refspecs to get a repeatable, static deployment.
+    - Should be the same across all worker nodes.